DanMcInerney/device-pharmer/README.md

 ``` shell
 python shodan_pharmer.py -s 'dd-wrt' -t -u root -p admin -f 'Advanced Routing'
 ```
-Search Shodan for "dd-wrt" and attempt to login to the results using the username root and the password admin along with whether "Advanced Routing" appeared in the response html.
-Due to the addition of the -t for --textbox argument this will attempt to login using both a form sign-in page and HTTP Basic Auth if there aren't any forms in response.
+Search Shodan for "dd-wrt" and attempt to login to the results using the username root and the password admin; then check if the landing page's HTML contains the string "Advanced Routing".
+Due to the addition of the -t aregument for --textbox this will attempt to login using both a form sign-in page and HTTP Basic Auth if there aren't any forms in the response.
 Without the -t option it will only attempt HTTP Basic Auth which will have minor performance benefits.
 You can put raw html in the -f argument as well.

 ``` shell